emreyolcu/discrete-scroll/README.md

 ### Installation

-You may download the binary [here](https://github.com/emreyolcu/discrete-scroll/releases/download/v1.0.1/DiscreteScroll.zip).
+You may download the binary [here](https://github.com/emreyolcu/discrete-scroll/releases/download/v1.1.0/DiscreteScroll.zip).

-It needs to be run each time you boot.
+DiscreteScroll requires access to accessibility features.
+Upon startup, if it does not have access, it will prompt you and wait.
+You do not need to restart the application after you grant it access to accessibility features.

+> [!CAUTION]
+> You may safely toggle accessibility access
+> for DiscreteScroll while it is running.
+> *However, you should not remove it from the list of trusted applications
+> while it is running without first unchecking the box next to its name.
+> Otherwise, your mouse might become unresponsive.*

-If you want this to be automatic, do the following:
+If you want the application to run automatically when you log in, do the following:

 1. On macOS 13.0 and later, go to `System Settings > General > Login Items`;
    otherwise, go to `System Preferences > Users & Groups > Login Items`.
 2. Add `DiscreteScroll` to the list.

-If you want to quit the application, do the following:
+If you want to quit the application, either run `killall DiscreteScroll` or do the following:

 1. Launch `Activity Monitor`.
 2. Search for `DiscreteScroll` and select it.